freeyland/e2c/README.md

 ## Prerequisites

 This setup assumes you are running Docker on a computer with at least 6GB of allocated RAM, a dual-core, and an SSD hard drive.

-This configuration has been tested on macOS.
-Linux based systems still require testing.
-Any testing are welcomed!
+This configuration has been tested on macOS and  Ubuntu.

 ## Installation